🧾 Fines, Tickets & Penaltiesinternational

 What you need to prepare

-• Photographs of the speed limit signage at the location (or evidence of missing/obscured signs)
+• Photographs of speed limit signage at the location (or evidence that signs are missing, obscured, or contradictory)

-• GPS data, dashcam footage, or telematics records showing your actual speed at the time
+• GPS data, dashcam footage, or telematics records showing your actual speed — downloaded and preserved immediately

-• Speed camera calibration certificate and maintenance records (request from the authority)
+• Speed camera calibration certificate and maintenance records (request from the issuing authority in writing)

-• Any previous correspondence with the issuing authority regarding this fine
+• Any previous correspondence with the issuing authority about this fine

 Deadline